afombravo/2FAST2Q/README.md

 However, there is a safe mechanism in place to prevent 2 or more features with mismatches from being aligned to the same read (the read is discarded in this case, as there is no way of knowing to which feature the read aligns to)

 2FAST2Q mismatch feature calculates HAMMING distance ONLY

-# Troubleshooting

-Running 2FAST2Q with manually inputed example data:

-Download the "D39V_guides.csv" file
-Download the "example.fastq.gz"
-Run 2FAST2Q

-In this example, sgRNA0850 and sgRNA867 share the same sequence; this will appear as a warning message.

-The expected example output file is given: "compiled.csv"

 # Performing sequences searches using 2FAST2Q